tkam8/f5bigiq-setupguide/docs/class1/module3/lab2/module3.rst

    |lab-1-1|

    - Use self-ip of peer BIG-IQ.
-Depending on your network configuration you may use the management-ip instead.
+Depending on your network configuration you may use the management-ip instead
    - Enter in admin and root password that you configured in the setup wizard (required)
    - Click **Auto Failover**
    - Select the DCD device that you discovered in the setup lab and enter in its root password